-E. The Union and DHS as well as other interested stakeholders shall meet at least two times per Fiscal Year regarding the CCAP application and reimbursement process to propose changes and improvements to the system, address issues in the system, and explore solutions to current and potential issues, including but not limited to, mobile-based application and electronic formats that facilitate the transmission of documents and information necessary for the prompt processing of CCAP applications, CCAP enrollments, and CCAP Provider reimbursements, the ability to mail or electronically send to the Providers the vendor payroll, and the ability to automatically notify a Provider upon enrollment when a family's application is incomplete.
+E. The Union and DHS as well as other interested stakeholders shall work together in an ongoing way to identify ways to streamline the CCAP application and reimbursement process, including exploring mobile-based application and electronic formats that facilitate the transmission of documents and information necessary for the prompt processing of CCAP applications, CCAP enrollments, and CCAP Provider reimbursements, the ability to mail or electronically send to the Providers the vendor payroll, and the ability to automatically notify a Provider upon enrollment when a family's application is incomplete.